 OMA is an international practice operating within the traditional boundaries of architecture and urbanism.
 AMO, a research and design studio, applies architectural thinking to domains beyond.

-OMA’s completed projects include Toranomon Hills Station Tower in Tokyo (2023), Aviva Studios (home of Factory International) in Manchester (2023), Buffalo AKG Art Museum (2023), Taipei Performing Arts Centre (2022), Audrey Irmas Pavilion in Los Angeles (2022), Norra Tornen in Stockholm (2020), Axel Springer Campus in Berlin (2020), MEETT Toulouse Exhibition and Convention Centre (2020), Galleria in Gwanggyo (2020), WA Museum Boola Bardip (2020), nhow RAI Hotel in Amsterdam (2020), a new building for Brighton College (2020), and Potato Head Studios in Bali (2020).
-Earlier buildings include Fondazione Prada in Milan (2018), Garage Museum of Contemporary Art in Moscow (2015), De Rotterdam (2013), CCTV Headquarters in Beijing (2012), Casa da Música in Porto (2005), and the Seattle Central Library (2004).
+OMA’s completed projects include Simone Veil Bridge in Bordeaux (2024), LANTERN in Detroit (2024), Mangalem 21 in Tirana (2023), Aviva Studios – Factory International in Manchester (2023), Apollolaan 171 in Amsterdam (2023), Buffalo AKG Art Museum in Buffalo (2023), Toranomon Hills Station Tower in Tokyo (2023), Taipei Performing Arts Center in Taipei (2022), Eagle + West in Brooklyn (2022), Audrey Irmas Pavilion in Los Angeles (2022), POST Houston (2021), Tenjin Business Center in Fukuoka (2021), Norra Tornen in Stockholm (2020), Axel Springer Campus in Berlin (2020), and Potato Head Studios in Bali (2020).
+Earlier buildings include Fondazione Prada in Milan (2018), Pierre Lassonde Pavilion in Quebec City (2016), Faena Forum in Miami (2016), De Rotterdam (2013), CCTV Headquarters in Beijing (2012), Milstein Hall at Cornell University (2011), Casa da Música in Porto (2005), the Seattle Central Library (2004), and the Netherlands Embassy in Berlin (2003).

-AMO often works in parallel with OMA's clients to fertilize architecture with intelligence from this array of disciplines.
-This is the case with Prada: AMO's research into identity, in-store technology, and new possibilities of content-production in fashion helped generate OMA's architectural designs for new Prada epicenter stores in New York and Los Angeles.
-In 2004, AMO was commissioned by the European Union to study its visual communication, and designed a colored "barcode" flag, combining the flags of all member states, which was used during the Austrian presidency of the EU.
+AMO often works in parallel with OMA’s clients to fertilize architecture with intelligence from an array of disciplines.
+AMO first collaborated with Prada to design the brand’s Epicenter stores in New York (2001) and Los Angeles (2002), and since 2004 has been responsible for designing the brand’s runway shows.
+AMO was commissioned by the European Union to study its visual communication, and designed a colored “barcode” flag, which was used during the Austrian presidency of the EU in 2004.

-AMO has worked with Universal Studios, Amsterdam's Schiphol airport, Heineken, Ikea, Condé Nast, Harvard University and the Hermitage.
-It has produced Countryside: The Future, a research exhibited at Solomon R. Guggenheim Museum in New York; exhibitions at the Venice Architecture Biennale, including Public Works (2012), Cronocaos (2010), and The Gulf (2006); and for Fondazione Prada, including When Attitudes Become Form (2012) and Serial and Portable Classics (2015).
-AMO, with Harvard University, was responsible for the research and curation of the 14th Venice Architecture Biennale and its publication Elements.
-Other notable projects are Roadmap 2050, a plan for a Europe-wide renewable energy grid; Project Japan, a 720-page book on the Metabolism architecture movement (Taschen, 2010); and the educational program of Strelka Institute in Moscow.
+AMO has worked with Universal Studios, Amsterdam’s Schiphol Airport, Heineken, Ikea, Condé Nast, Harvard University, Stone Island, and the Islamic Arts Biennale.
+It has produced Countryside: The Future, at the Solomon R. Guggenheim Museum in New York; exhibitions at the Venice Architecture Biennale, including Public Works (2012), Cronocaos (2010), and The Gulf (2006); When Attitudes Become Form (2012), Serial and Portable Classics (2015) and Recycling Beauty (2022) at Fondazione Prada.
+AMO, with Harvard University, was responsible for the research and curation of the 14th Venice Architecture Biennale and its publication Elements of Architecture (2014).

 View available positions